 Within England and Wales, there are very good and well documented reasons for believing that the relationship between economic growth and health trajectories are more than just analogous.
-This is because of the particular macroeconomic policy decisions taken by the Conservative-led Coalition government of 2010 to 2015, and later the Conservative government from 2015 onwards, to pursue an Austerity agenda aimed (allegedly) at reducing the size of public sector debt following the 2008 GFC.
+This is because of the particular macroeconomic policy decisions taken by the Conservative-led Coalition government of 2010 to 2015, and later the Conservative government from 2015 onwards, to pursue an austerity agenda aimed (allegedly) at reducing the size of public sector debt following the 2008 GFC.
 This agenda led to substantial freezes or slow-downs in per capita spend in areas of healthcare and social care, unprecedented in scale and duration in many people’s lifetimes.

 Where the increased mortality risk with age, from middle age onwards, tends to be driven by non-communicable disease rather than external causes, the increasing risk of mortality tends to be accompanied by an increasing incidence and prevalence of morbidities: ailments, aches, pains and disabling conditions that lead to individuals becoming increasing reliant on both health care and later adult social services.
 Where there are per-capita freezes or cuts in spending on these services, the capacity of such services to effectively treat these morbidities can be expected to diminish, and the probability that previously non-fatal conditions and events lead to loss of life can be expected to increase.
 Inadequate health care and social care mean that strokes, falls, cases of pneumonia or periods of exceptionally cold or hot weather may all be more likely to result in death for frail individuals.